bigyihsuan/vig-metro-map/ARCHITECTURE.md

 - Black circle + white text: always stops
 - Black-outlined white cirle + black text: limited service.
 White circle, with inner black outline `???p`

-For each station bullet, they may be connected to other station bullets by *transfers*.
+### Transfers

-Transfers are placed underneath the station bullets.
+Transfers are objects that connect station bullets and stations together.
+There are 2 kinds of transfers: intra and inter.

+Intra-station transfers have exactly 1 style: a black rectangle `1/2 u` wide.
+This rectangle only connects to adjacent bullets.

+Inter-station transfers represent a connection between two differently-named stations.
-Transfers may be one of the following styles:
+They can have one of three styles:

-- Black rectangle: adjacent stations *only*. `1/2 u` wide.
-- White rounded shape: non-adjacent stations within 2 cells of each other.
+- White rounded shape: for non-adjacent stations within 1 cell of each other.
 Black outline `???p` wide, white background.
-These shapes are slightly larger than the bullets (`2u`?)
+These shapes are slightly larger than the bullets.
+Covers the entire station.
-- Small black line: stations that are more than 2 cells of each other. `1p` wide
+- Small black line: for stations that are more than 1 cell of each other. `1p` wide
-- Dotted black line: out-of-station transfer. `1p` wide, with rounded dots `1p` diameter spaced `??? p` apart
+- Dotted black line: for an out-of-station transfer. `1p` wide, with rounded dots `1p` diameter spaced `??? p` apart

 ## Other Rail